Substitution tilings with transcendental inflation factor: Acknowledgments

-The authors would like to thank Michael Baake, Michael Coons, Dan Rust, and Jamie Walton for valuable discussions.
+We extend our gratitude to two anonymous reviewers for insightful comments that helped improve the paper.
+The authors would also like to thank Michael Baake, Michael Coons, Dan Rust, and Jamie Walton for valuable discussions.
 In particular, we thank Michael Coons for references to Mahler's method.
-AG is partially supported by Alexander von Humboldt Foundation Fellowship.
-NM is funded by the German Academic Exchange Service (DAAD) via the Postdoctoral Researchers International Mobility Experience (PRIME) Fellowship programme.